 Security and deployment simplicity

 With Cato, organizations don’t have to size, procure and manage scores of branch security solutions normally needed for the direct Internet access critical to delivering low latency cloud connectivity.
 Security is built into Cato Cloud; cloud resources are protected by the same security policy set as any other resource or user on the enterprise backbone.
 Cato’s agentless configuration also means customers don’t have to install additional SD-WAN appliances in the Azure cloud.
 These benefits are particularly significant for multi-cloud enabled organizations which normally would require separate connectivity solutions for each private datacenter service.
+(However, if you’d like to leverage additional capabilities in Azure, you can deploy the integration in minutes with Cato’s virtual Socket.)

 Networking and security agility